zlzr200599/hellojd/README.md

 $bash preprocess.sh

-after the exec, you will see a dir named dataset.copy the dataset dir to the resource dir
+after the exec of preprocess.sh, you will see a dir named dataset. copy the dataset dir to the resource dir

 $mv dataset ../src/main/resource/